KriyesCodes/qr-code-component-main/README.md

 ### Workflow

 - First I compartmentalize the design into the smallest parts I can create in html.
-If it's straightforward I go straight to writing the html, otherwise I will use an image editting software to draw out the different parts as shown below.
+If it's straightforward I go straight to writing the html, otherwise I will use an image editting software to draw out the different parts (Example shown below).
 - After writing the html for the basic structure, I style components one after another with CSS.
 - Lastly I compare with the initial design to look for any discrepancies and fix them.

-#### Example
+### Example

 ![Screenshot](images/qr-code-design-compartmentalized.png)